chuandu2/UsedCar_Price_Predictor_APP/README.md

 ### **Success criteria**:

 Users can clearly understand the meanings of the features that need inputs, and successfully get predicted used car values within 10 seconds each time based on their entries.
-Optimize the predictive model for predicting the used car prices to achieve reasonably high cross-validation accuracy of price predictions.
+Optimize the predictive model for predicting the used car prices to achieve reasonably high cross-validation accuracy above 80% of price predictions.

 ## Project Backlog